nikolavp/approval/doc/source/javadoc/com/nikolavp/approval/Reporter.rst

    :param value: the new value that came from the verification
    :param fileForApproval: the approval file(this contains the value that was passed in)
    :param fileForVerification: the file for the this new approval value @return true if the new value is approved and false otherwise
-   :return: true if the value was approved and false otherwise

 canApprove
 ^^^^^^^^^^